jacalder42/concord-saga-canon/canon/pov/trip_pov.md

 Trip’s POV tracks:
 - micro-shifts in posture and breath
 - voice cadence and hesitation
-- how light and music change behavior
+- how light, sound, and crowd density alter behavior
-- when a space turns unsafe or brittle
+- the moment a space turns unsafe or brittle

 She adjusts environments the way others adjust plans:
 - a look